 5. Regular Periodontal Check-Ups

-If you have suffered from periodontitis in the past, you will need to visit your Rochester dental surgeon for regular periodontal cleaning every 3 months to ensure your mouth stays healthy.
+If you have suffered from periodontitis in the past, you will need to visit your Rochester dental surgeon for regular periodontal cleaning every three months to ensure your mouth stays healthy.
 You may be alternating your cleanings between your periodontist and general dentist.

 If you’ve been referred to a dental surgeon in Rochester, NY, to treat periodontal disease, know that you are in good hands with Dr. Zahavi.
 Following the tips above, in addition to regular visits with Dr. Zahavi, can help to prevent periodontal disease from occurring again.